thousmile/go_emqx_exhook/README.md

 redisConfig:
   addresses:
     - 127.0.0.1:6379
+  # If it does not exist, create it automatically
   streamName: emqx_exhook
   # The maximum number of messages in a topic.
 If the number exceeds the limit, the first message will be automatically removed. -1 means no limit
   streamMaxLen: 100000